 Mid-Missourians will be participating in several events Monday to commemorate the life and legacy of Dr. Martin Luther King Jr. in celebration of the civil rights leader's birthday.

-Poor Man's Breakfast, St. Luke United Methodist Church8am - 12 Noon
+Poor Man's Breakfast, St. Luke United Methodist Church

 Students and faculty at Westminster College will use Monday as a day of service.